 There’s often confusion surrounding what exactly is a moped and what’s a scooter.
 Most of the confusion stems from the way states license and define these vehicles and well frankly what they actually are.
 Licensing definitions and laws very from state to state so for the sake of this post I’m just using Minnesota’s laws.

-In Minnesota a moped is defined as a two wheeled vehicle 49 cc’s or less, is unable to go faster then 30 mph on a level plain and utilizes an automatic transmission.
-If the vehicle doesn’t meet these criteria it’s considered a Motorcycle by MN state law and the driver must have a motorcycle endorsement or permit in order to operate it.
+In Minnesota a moped or adults electric scooter is defined as a two wheeled vehicle 49 cc’s or less, is unable to go faster then 30 mph on a level plain and utilizes an automatic transmission.
+According to Absolutereg.co.uk, if the vehicle doesn’t meet these criteria it’s considered a Motorcycle by MN state law and the driver must have a motorcycle endorsement or permit in order to operate it.
 A vehicle classified as a motorcycle also gets different license plates (Moped plates end with MP and motorcycle plates end with MG).
 The titles also differ in that with a motorcycle then VIN number on the frame of the machine and the serial number on the engine are recorded, on a moped on the frame VIN is tracked.

 So using the laws there is no need to really separate out a moped from a scooter.
 As long as the vehicle conforms to their classifications they really don’t need to worry if their terminology is correct.
 The laws are good for defining what a machine is in terms of safety and that the driver is capable of operating it.
 What they don’t do is describe what the vehicle actually is in proper terminology.